-In person service?
 No.

 Online / remote?

 Applications are processed online.
 Those without web access can request a paper form by phone or by post.

-Pro bono?
 All help is provided pro bono by barristers.

-Application route People can apply directly, or be referred by an MP, lawyer, or advice agency.
-It is helpful for those referring to help applicants write a summary and collate documents.
-See:
+People can apply directly without a need for a referral from an agency or MP.
+However, an agency or MP can help the applicant collate documents and write a concise summary which will help them apply.
+See: weareadvocate.org.uk/how-our-service-works.html weareadvocate.org.uk enquiries@weareadvocate.org.uk

-weareadvocate.org.uk/how-our-service-works.html

-Website weareadvocate.org.uk

-Email address enquiries@weareadvocate.org.uk
+Phone number

-Phone number 020 7092 3960 (voicemail only)
+020 7092 3960 (voicemail only)